daily Broadcast

 Number one, he says, “Forgetting what lies behind, and reaching,” or, “straining forward to what is ahead.”

 What I know in a group this size and a church this size, we’ve got everything under the sun.
 You have to forget what lies behind.
 But not only the difficulty and the past, but also you’ve got to forget some of the success.
-We have got some people here that you feel like you’ve done your part and you’re living on old verses.
-Your life isn’t characterized by pressing ahead and knowing Him and serving Him.
+We have got some people here that you feel like you’ve done your part and you’re living on old verses and your passion and your drive – your life isn’t characterized by pressing ahead and knowing Him and serving Him.

 It’s kind of like, “I did my deal.”
 You have to forget your success, whether it’s in the secular world or whether it’s your spiritual success.
 That’s, he says, required for a spiritual pursuit.
 And that’s the negative.
 And the positive is straining forward.
 Literally, it’s the picture of a runner who is not swerving.